-A Beacon of Optimism Shines in Dark Times
+A Beacon of Optimism and Resilience Shines in Dark Times

 Editor’s Note: International Medical Corps’ Yemen Blog presents a rare view of life on the ground in Yemen, chronicled by our first responders as they battle one of the world’s worst humanitarian disasters—fueled by poverty, hunger, disease and a civil war now in its sixth year, with no end in sight.
 Yemen’s misery has only gotten worse since COVID-19 began to spread earlier in the year.